jellyfishsolutions/lynx-admin-ui/README.md

 If the `readOnly` parameter is specified and, during the request, is resolved to `true`, the parameter is automatically inherited by any fields of the expanded entity.
 Otherwise, the `readOnly` parameter of any fields of the expanded entity is used as expected.
 The same behavior is applied also for the `hide` parameter.

+The `AdminType.Expanded` supports also the `fieldset` optional property.
+If `true`, the input of the target entity will be rendered inside an html `fieldset` element.

+#### `AdminType.ExpandedAndSelection`

+This type has the same function of the original `AdminType.Expanded`, but also provides the possibility to select the entire entity with a ajax selection (using a similar functionality to `AdminType.AjaxSelection`).
+For this reason, it is necessary to specify the [`searchRequest` parameter](#searchRequest-parameter).

+If the `readOnly` parameter resolve to `true`, both the selection and the editing of any field is not allowed.
+If the selection can be changed but the "expanded" fields shall be in readonly mode, it is possible to specify the `readOnlyExpanded` as `true` in the `optionalParameters` field.
+Moreover, the `fieldset` optional property is supported.

 #### `AdminType.Color`

 Indicates that the field is a color.
 It uses the standard input with type color.